knowii-oss/knowii/CONTRIBUTING.md

 ### Pre-requisites

+For the Docker-only setup below, only Docker with Compose and Linux containers is needed; PHP, Composer, and Node.js run inside the application container.

+For the host-based setup:

 - PHP
 - PHP zip extension: `sudo apt install libzip-dev php-zip` and uncomment `extension=zip` in 'php.ini'
 - Composer